openscope/openscope/documentation/airport-guides/kdca.md

 ##### Richmond International Airport (KRIC, RIC)
 Richmond International Airport is the smallest of the four major airports within the Potomac Consolidated TRACON, 7 miles southeast of downtown Richmond.
 During 2015-2016 it handled 3,818,759 passengers across 10,073 aircraft movements.

-The area of the PCT which covers Richmond is the James River (JRV) area, which also covers the southern area of the PCT.
+James River (JRV) covers Richmond and the southern area of the PCT.

 ### Statistics
 Handled 70m+ passengers in 2015-2016